1 Fairy tales and storybooks

 11 Have an annual/monthly goal checklist

-12 Create youtube playlists or find playlists suitable for your child’s level
+12 Create playlists or find playlists suitable for your child’s level

 YouTube is a super resource.
 You can create playlists of your favorite language teaching videos, these days people post from all over the world.

-Join some online groups to exchange ideas and information.
-Support is invaluable too.
-Language learning can hit some hurdles, it is important to be able to connect with people who are having the same difficulties or have successfully navigated these hurdles.
-Facebook and Twitter are great for immediate connections.
-Online chat groups or forums can give you a sense of community and common goals.
+Join online groups to exchange ideas and information.
+Support is invaluable to language learning especially when you might hit some hurdles.
+Connect with people who are having the same difficulties or have successfully navigated these hurdles.
+Facebook, Twitter, and Instagram are great for immediate connections.

-14 Visit the website of the ministry of culture (of a country where the language is spoken)
+14 Visit the website of the Ministry of culture

 Libraries are an excellent resource.
-If they don’t have things you are looking to ask the librarian if it is possible to order them.
-Also, check out the noticeboard and see if there are any kids groups speaking the 2nd language in the area.
-You might make some new friends too.
+If they don’t have the things you are looking to ask the librarian if it is possible to order them.
+Noticeboards might have local announcements for kids groups speaking the 2nd language in the area.

-16 Make use of language learning DVDs for kids
+16 Make use of language learning playlists for your kids

-There are a great many language-learning DVDs on the market these days.
-Check them out, Look for something that is specifically for kids, that uses games and songs and has well-structured levels.
+There are a great many language-learning DVDs or iTunes playlists.
+Look for something that is specifically for kids, that uses games and songs, and has well-structured levels.

-Always play CDs in the 2nd language when you are in the car.
-It could be songs or a kids’ language learning CD, whatever your child likes.
-Do it consistently so your child comes to expect the 2nd language in the car.
+Always play music or storytime podcasts in the 2nd language when you are in the car.
+DinoLingo is an excellent resource for age-appropriate stories and songs, perfect for car rides.
+Practice this consistently so your child comes to expect the 2nd language in the car.

-Nowadays, there are a lot of resources that help you play streaming radio through personal electronic devices and laptops, etc. All you need is to tune into one of the local radio stations and have the radio or the song list play in the background all day long.
-Even if your child does not understand what has been spoken or the lyrics of the songs he/she will get used to the new sounds and intonation patterns.
+There are many resources that help you play the radio through personal electronic devices and laptops, etc. tune into the radio stations, and have 2nd language song list play in the background all day long.

 There is no end to the fun to be had from playing games with flashcards even if your child is still too young to play a game that has structure and rules.
 You can make your own ‘games’ call out a card, have your child touch it/pick it up.
 ‘Hide’ the cards around the room and have your child find them and say what they are etc.